xayahrainie4793/Extended-Sierpinski-Riesel-conjectures/README.md

 Extended Riesel problem base b:
 Finding and proving the smallest k such that (k\*b^n-1)/gcd(k-1,b-1) is not prime for all integers n>=1.

-With this effort, we aim to prove many of the Riesel and Sierpinski conjectures for bases <= 1030 that are not currently being worked on by other projects or efforts.
+With this effort, we aim to prove many of the Riesel and Sierpinski conjectures for bases <= 128 and bases 256, 512, 1024.

 Project definition: